agile-ts/documentation/docs/packages/core/Introduction.md

 ### ⚡️ [State](./features/state/Introduction.md)
 A `State` provides a _piece_ of Information that we need to remember globally at a later point in time.
-While providing a toolkit to use and mutate this Information.
+While offering a toolkit to use and mutate this Information.
 ```ts
 const MY_STATE = App.createState("Hello there");
 MY_STATE.set("hi"); // Mutate State Value